 CG0070 is an investigational oncolytic immunotherapy based on a modified common cold adenovirus backbone that contains a cancer-specific promoter and a GM-CSF transgene.
 CG0070 was designed to work in two important and complementary ways.
 First, it replicates inside the tumor’s cells causing tumor cell lysis and immunogenic cell death.
 Then, the rupture of the cancer cells can release tumor-derived antigens, along with GM-CSF, that can stimulate a systemic anti-tumor immune response that involves the body’s own white blood cells.
 The scientific rationale and clinical profile of CG0070 make it an ideal agent to be developed for a variety of solid tumor types to be used alone or in combination with immune checkpoint modulators.

-Phase II clinical trial for the treatment of NMIBC after BCG failure
+Phase 2 clinical trial for the treatment of NMIBC after BCG failure

 Combination trials for the treatment of MIBC and other solid tumors